Santiago Sierra, Verwijdering van de glazen ramen van een museum, 03.10 - 07.11.2004

 In recent years, the Museum Dhondt-Dhaenens has built a strong tradition of cooperation with artists who question the museum as an institution, the position of the artist or the fundamental relationship with the visitor.
 These radical projects are often controversial and quite often lead to violent reactions from the viewers.
 There were for instance in recent years the high-profile projects with artists such as Santiago Sierra, Gregor Schneider, Robert Kusmirowski, Thomas Zipp, and Thomas Hirschhorn, as well as others.

 In terms of its museum operations, the museum Dhondt- Dhaenens is primarily concerned with a nuanced historical contextualization of recent art history as well as the ongoing updating of its views on the works of artists represented in the permanent collection.
 Given the Museum’s historically-grown sensitivity for the significance of the committed art collector, we pay special attention to giving public access to and presenting interesting Flemish private collections.
-In this way, the museum presented the collection Roger and Hilda Matthys-Colle in 2007, the collection Wilfried and Yannicke Cooreman in 2009 and will present the Collection Tony Herbert in 2011.
+In this way, the museum presented the collection Roger and Hilda Matthys-Colle (2007), the collection Wilfried and Yannicke Cooreman (2009), the Collection Tony Herbert (2011) and the collection of Jeanne and Charles Vandenhove (2013).
+Recently the museum also presented the Proximus Art Collection (2015) and an institutional collection in the exhibition Walther Vanbeselaere, Collector for the state (2017).
 Giving public access to the collections also forces the museum to reflect on the relationship between public and private and helps in finding new forms of collaboration models and management agreements.